 Attraction is deeply personal, and emotional language only works when it feels natural to the people involved.
 What feels comforting or exciting to one person may feel awkward to someone else.

 That is why there is no single universal explanation for why people use it.
-Different people are responding to completely different emotional experiences underneath the same language.
+Different people respond to completely different emotional experiences underneath the same language.

 Why Voice-Led Storytelling Feels Different